-At Guerra & Farah, PLLC, we are well-versed in Texas State laws as they pertain to all types of civil lawsuits and personal injury claims, and we use our vast knowledge of the laws to our clients' greatest advantage at all times.
+At Farah Law, we are well-versed in Texas State laws as they pertain to all types of civil lawsuits and personal injury claims, and we use our vast knowledge of the laws to our clients' greatest advantage at all times.
 To illustrate, we just settled a case against a local bar for over serving alcohol to one of its patrons under the Texas Dram Shop Act which took effect on June 11, 1987.

 A dram shop is defined as any type of drinking establishment where liquor is sold for consumption on the premises; this would include a bar or a saloon, a nightclub, or in some cases a restaurant.
 Under dram shop acts, the seller of the liquor can be sued by a third party who was injured by the intoxicated person.
 Dram shop acts were designed to not only protect the injured third party who was harmed by a drunk driver or an assault by an intoxicated person, but they also compensate for the loss of family support owing to such injuries.